New Zealand blends specially bright shade of green

-MELBOURNE (Reuters Breakingviews) - Climate-change initiatives are heating up again.
+Climate-change initiatives are heating up again.
 U.S. President Joe Biden is hosting a virtual summit on global warming for up to 40 world leaders this week, fresh on the heels of China vowing to work together with the United States on decarbonisation.
-JPMorgan and Citigroup just raised their sustainable-finance goals to a combined $3.5 trillion by 2030, as investors including Pimco push lenders to set tougher emissions targets.
+JPMorgan (JPM.N) and Citigroup (C.N) just raised their sustainable-finance goals to a combined $3.5 trillion by 2030, as investors including Pimco push lenders to set tougher emissions targets.
 And new legislation from New Zealand could neatly tie it all together.

 It’s no small feat that the two largest greenhouse gas-emitting countries appear to have divorced global-warming challenges from trade, security and human-rights concerns that have them at loggerheads.
 The ever-increasing size of bank pledges, along with their efforts to flesh out accounting for climate risk, suggests a higher degree of seriousness on the issue.